Overview

 SNUG Street Outreach Program

-The SNUG Street Outreach program uses a public health model to address gun violence by identifying the source of the violence, interrupting the transmission and offering services and support to those who wish to change their behavior.
-The Department of Criminal Justice services administers funding to nonprofit organizations that operate the program in 12 communities: Albany, the Bronx, Buffalo, Hempstead, Mt.
-Vernon, Newburgh, Poughkeepsie, Rochester, Syracuse, Troy, Wyandanch and Yonkers.
-Recently, Governor Hochul announced state funding to support three new SNUG programs in Niagara Falls, Schenectady and Utica.
+The SNUG Street Outreach program uses a public health approach to address gun violence by identifying the source, interrupting the transmission, and treating individuals, families and communities affected by the violence.
+The Division of Criminal Justice Services funds and supports SNUG programs in 14 communities: Albany, the Bronx, Buffalo, Hempstead, Mt.
+Vernon, Newburgh, Niagara Falls, Poughkeepsie, Rochester, Syracuse, Troy, Utica, Wyandanch, and Yonkers.

 Crime Analysis Center Network